Employee Pulse Surveys

-Many organizations run full-scale employee engagement programs every year or two.
-Full-scale engagement surveys are ideal for getting employee data to teams at every level of an organization, running analyses to find out what drives engagement and developing action plans that can be implemented locally and globally across the organization.
+Many organisations run full-scale employee engagement programs every year or two.
+Full-scale engagement surveys are ideal for getting employee data to teams at every level of an organisation, running analyses to find out what drives engagement and developing action plans that can be implemented locally and globally across the organisation.
 They are, however, limited in their flexibility and ability to capture more frequent fluctuations in employee engagement.
 As a result, we see an increasing trend to complement these types of census surveys with more frequent “pulse” surveys.

-Organizations can no longer afford to wait a year or two to gather employee and organizational data, so pulse surveys are one method for satisfying the need to quickly collect smaller batches of data.
+Organisations can no longer afford to wait a year or two to gather employee and organisational data, so pulse surveys are one method for satisfying the need to quickly collect smaller batches of data.

 Re-defining employee pulse

 Currently, the term “pulse survey” is used to describe a wide variety of survey methodologies, which can confuse and perpetuate flawed employee data collection practices.
 An employee pulse survey generally meets the following four criteria:

 - It tracks the same themes or items over time, measuring each item at two different points in time

 - It’s a relatively short survey

 - It’s administered more frequently than an annual employee census survey